Electromagnetic fields (EMF) safety

 The responsible person for the EMF source will identify authorised EMF workers and ensure they are registered in the department with the DNIRPA.
 Anyone intending to work with any hazardous sources or could be exposed to EMF during other work activities should be registered.
 A laser user registration form is available in AURPO's guidance on the safe use of lasers in education and research (.pdf), appendix 2, which can be modified for EMF workers.

-The department will maintain an up to date record of departmental EMF workers and have it available to the UNIRPA.
+The department must maintain an up-to-date record of departmental EMF workers and have it available to the UNIRPA.
 The laser user register and training record template (.xlsx) can be modified for EMF workers.

-If you believe you may have been over exposed to EMF you should seek medical assistance immediately.
-You should know your emergency details because they are part of the departmental controls.
+If you believe you may have been over exposed to EMF, you should seek medical assistance immediately.
+Emergency details must be known as part of the departmental controls.

 Servicing and maintenance of hazardous EMF sources by external contractors or working in a location that could expose them to hazardous EMF radiation needs to be managed by the department.
 Advanced planning and communication with the contractor is required from the responsible person and the DNIRPA to ensure adequate risk assessments for proposed work takes place.